Masako Ōkawara

-Masako Ōkawara (大河原 雅子) is a Japanese politician of the Constitutional Democratic Party and a member of the House of Representatives in the Diet (national legislature).
+Masako Ōkawara (大河原 雅子) is a Japanese politician of the Constitutional Democratic Party and a former member of the House of Representatives in the Diet (national legislature).
 A native of Yokohama in Kanagawa Prefecture and 1977 graduate of International Christian University, she had served in the assembly of Tokyo for three terms (10 years) since 1993.
 She was a member of the House of Councillors between 2007 and 2013.